 3 – Try to limit sugar and sugary carbs

 Sugar tears down the adrenal gland which drains our energy and causes us to go into fight or flight mode much too easily.
 You don’t want to become the food police; however, try to do what you can to lessen the amount of sugar they’re eating.
-Fill them up on the protein rich, fatty foods instead and they won’t have as much room for the sugar.
+Fill them up with protein-rich, fatty foods instead and they won’t have as much room for the sugar.
 By the way, carbs such as cereal, waffles, pancakes, etc. make us tired so it is best to eat them at night.

 Should I Medicate My Child?